ecrucru/anticrux/README.md

 This option is relevant when AntiCrux.options.ai.minimizeLiberty is activated.
 The higher the figure, the higher the nodes and the lower the depth.
 The recommended values are 1 (forced moves where possible) or 2 (tolerable liberty without forced moves).

-- **AntiCrux.options.ai.noStatOnForcedMove**

-To play faster when the moves are forced, you can choose to not perform a deep analysis to evaluate the position of the artificial intelligence.

-The statistics will be updated the next time several moves are possible.
-So this option accelerates the game play.

 - **AntiCrux.options.ai.wholeNodes**

 The exploration is done depth by depth to permit an homogeneous evaluation of all the possible moves.
 When you reach a next depth, the number of nodes increases exponentially.
 Their number is approximately given by the relation "Nodes=A\*exp(B\*Depth)" where A and B are two constants to be determined with an [exponential regression](http://keisan.casio.com/exec/system/14059930754231).